Daareyreg/ESPD-EDM/README.md

 ## Purpose of this branch

 This branch has been created to include changes in the ESPD-criterion spreadsheet and the related artefacts as the ESPD-criterion XML file, which is the basis for the creation of XML samples and also for the UUID validation.
+To secure this branch.Changes made it to private.
 Therefore, the changes that can be found in this branch will be related to the following files:

 * [ESPD-criterion.xslx](https://github.com/OP-TED/ESPD-EDM/blob/criterion-evolution/codelists/ESPD-criterion.xlsx)